PHI 511: Foundations of Public Health

 Stephanie Farquhar, Health Systems and Population Health

 Many factors combine and interact to affect the health of individuals and communities.
 This course will describe and apply frameworks for understanding determinants of health at multiple levels and within different systems.
 Course material will emphasize individual- and family-level determinants, physical and social environments, population-level determinants, and systems dynamics.
 Students will learn how to apply theory and how to interpret and weigh evidence to identify and prioritize health determinants for public health research, practice, and policy.

 Kate West, Health Systems and Population Health

 PHI 515: Implementing Public Health Interventions

-In this course students will use evidence and ethics in intervention design, conduct, and evaluation.
-The concepts, models, and methods of implementation science in public health will be emphasized across multiple levels of the socio-ecological framework.
-Ethical considerations will include assessing and acting on the values and preferences of stakeholder groups and striving for equity in potential outcomes.
-Through lecture, small group discussion, poster presentation and an intervention project paper, students will learn how to go from evidence to action, building on the perspectives and skills taught in the previous core courses.
+In this course students will learn about the role of theory, evidence, community engagement, and ethics in health promotion intervention design, implementation, and evaluation.
+The course will begin with a module focused on identifying population needs, assets and capacities in order to inform intervention design.
+The second module will focus on the implementation of interventions and intervention strategies across multiple levels of the socio-ecological framework.
+The third module will focus on how to monitor intervention implementation and evaluate intervention outcomes.
+Instructors will use a combination of lecture, small group work, in-class poster presentation and an intervention project paper, students will learn how to go from evidence to action, building on the perspectives and skills taught in the previous core courses.